Send us a message

 You recognize a contract asset at the moment you've earned revenue but haven't yet met all the contractual requirements to bill for it.
 This is a critical step for maintaining ASC 606 compliance and ensuring your financial reporting is accurate.
 By correctly identifying and recording contract assets, you provide a true and fair view of the revenue you've generated and the assets your company holds.

-Examples of Contract Assets in Action
+Real-World Examples of Contract Assets

 Let's make this real with a couple of examples.
 Imagine a construction company is hired to build a new office building.
 The contract is structured around three major milestones.
 After the company completes the foundation (milestone one), it has earned revenue for that work.
 However, the contract states they can only send an invoice after completing the entire framework (milestone two).
 The value of the completed foundation work is recorded as a contract asset until the framework is finished.